galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >    - In *"Filter Options"*:
 >        - In *"Quality filtering options"*:
 >            - *"Qualified quality phred"*: `20`
-> 2. Rename the output as `Trimmed health collection`
+> 2. Rename the output `fastp on collection X: Paired-end output` as `Trimmed samples`
->
-> 3. Repeat the procude with the `Cancer collection` dataset.
 >
 {: .hands_on}